VAChess777/Lesson_3_Hacking_the_electronic_diary_Getting_to_know_Django_ORM_Devman/README.md

 The `main.py` program contains the functions:

+* The `fix_marks` function - corrects a student's bad grades.
+* The `remove_chastisements` function - deletes student's comments in the diary from teachers.
-* The `active_passcards_view` function - get active employee passes from the database.
+* The `create_commendation` function - creates in the diary good reviews from teachers for the student.
+* The `create_parser` function - parser function.
+* The `main` function - main function.

 ### Project Goals